-- 1. Without prejudice to Article 40(5) and 40(6) of the Electricity Directive, transmission system operators may procure peak shaving products in order to achieve a reduction of electricity demand during peak hours. - 2.
-Transmission system operators seeking to procure a peak shaving product shall submit a proposal setting out the dimensioning and conditions for the procurement of the peak shaving product to the regulatory authority of the Member State concerned.
-The proposal of the transmission system operator shall comply with the following requirements: - (a) the dimensioning of the peak shaving product shall be based on an analysis of the need for an additional service to ensure security of supply.
-The analysis shall take into account- a-cost and benefits reliability standard and or objective and transparent grid stability criteria approved by the regulatory authority.
+- Where a regional or Union-wide electricity price crisis is declared in accordance with Article 66a Directive (EU) 2019/944, and Wwithout prejudice to Article 40(5) and 40(6) of that the Electricity Directive, transmission system operators may procure peak shaving products in order to achieve a reduction of electricity demand induring peak hours.
+Such procurement shall be limited to the duration set out in the decision adopted pursuant to Article 66a(2). - 2.
+Transmission system operators seeking to procure a peak shaving product shall submit a proposal setting out the dimensioning and conditions for the procurement and activation of the peak shaving product to the regulatory authority of the Member State concerned.
+The proposal of the transmission system operator shall comply with the following requirements: - (a) the dimensioning of the peak shaving product shall be based on an analysis of the need for an additional service to ensure security of supply, of its impact on the market and of its expected costs and benefits.
+The analysis shall take into account a cost and benefits reliability standard and or objective and transparent grid stability criteria approved by the regulatory authority.
 The dimensioning shall take into account the forecast of demand, the forecast of electricity generated from renewable energy sources and the forecast of other sources of flexibility in the system.
-The dimensioning of the peak shaving product shall be limited to ensure that the forecasted costs do not exceed pected the expected benefits of the product do not exceed the forecasted costs; - (b) the procurement of a peak shaving product shall be based on objective, transparent, nondiscriminatory criteria and be limited to demand response; - (c) the procurement of the peak shaving product shall take place using a competitive bidding process, with selection based on the lowest cost of meeting pre-defined technical and environmental criteria; - (d) contracts for a peak shaving product shall not be concluded more than two days before its activation and the contracting period shall be no longer than one day;
+The dimensioning of the peak shaving product shall be limited to ensure that the forecasted costs do not exceed pected the expected benefits of the productdo not exceed the forecasted costs; - (b) the procurement of a peak shaving product shall be based on objective, transparent, nondiscriminatory criteria and be limited to demand response;